davarbla/audits/solo/md/Hypercerts-security-review.md

 # Introduction

-A time-boxed security review of the **Hypercerts** protocol was done by **pashov**, with a focus on the security aspects of the application's implementation.
+A time-boxed security review of the **Hypercerts** protocol was done by  , with a focus on the security aspects of the application's implementation.

 # Disclaimer